kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 Additonal Optional Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These additional parameters manage calculation details and may only be specified once.
+These additional parameters manage calculation details and may only be specified once per calculation.

 Verbose (-v)
 """""""""""""